Home > Living and Working > Flitwick Community Fridge

 Use by sessions

-We also open for use by sessions on Fridays, 21:15-21:45, and Sundays, 16:30-17:00, to share the food we have collected from Tesco Flitwick and Waitrose Ampthill, which must be used on the same day.
+We are also open for a use by session on Fridays at 21:15 to share the food we have collected from Tesco, Waitrose and Co-op, which must be used on the same day.
+(We are not currently running use by sessions on Sundays)

-We don’t know what food and how much we will have until the day.
+We don’t know what food we will have or how much until the day.
 You can take up to five items on a first-come, first-served basis.
 The Food Hub is not open at this time.

 Based on your feedback, we stick to the published opening times and do not open early.
 Anyone needing immediate help should visit the main reception at The Rufus Centre outside of these times.